kasper-piskorski/docs/pages/documentation/4-querying-with-graql/match-queries.md

 ### relation

 Match concepts that are relations between the given variables.
-If a role type is provided, the role player must be playing that role type.
+If a role is provided, the role player must be playing that role.

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#shell6" data-toggle="tab">Graql</a></li>